a-s-t-e-y-a/whoppppppp/readme.md

-# Load blancing technology used in this project
+# core technology used in this project

 | technology                                |
 | ----------------------------------------- |